 7. Can Help You Manage Your Weight

+Wondering if the sugar in fruit bad for you?
 Researchers from the Centers for Disease Control and Prevention found that eating five or more combined servings of fruits and vegetables daily significantly cut the risk of diabetes formation in adults.
-It might seem counterintuitive that fruits and vegetables, which naturally contain some sugar, would be inversely associated with diabetes incidence, but this has been shown time and time again in studies.
+(13) It might seem counterintuitive that fruits and vegetables, which naturally contain some sugar, are inversely associated with diabetes incidence, but this is shown time and time again in studies.

-Certain flavonoids present in apples and other fruits are known to improve insulin sensitivity, which is key to preventing both diabetes and long-term weight gain.
-The other antioxidants and fiber found in apples also play a role in their anti-diabetic effects, since we know that a diet high in fiber and phytonutrients acts like a natural diabetes treatment.
+Certain flavonoids present in apples and other fruits are known to improve insulin sensitivity.
+This is key to preventing both diabetes and long-term weight gain.
+The other antioxidants and fiber found in apples also play a role in their anti-diabetic effects.

 Because apples are high in fiber, they’re considered a fruit that’s low on the glycemic index.
 Compared to refined carbohydrates or sweetened products, apples have the ability to unleash sugar into the bloodstream at a slower rate.
 This means they keep blood sugar levels more stable and prevent fluctuations in blood glucose that can potentially lead to insulin resistance.

-Interestingly, apples have been shown to act like a natural asthma remedy and are associated with general pulmonary health.
-In a 2003 study published in The American Journal of Clinical Nutrition involving 1,600 adults in Australia, apple and pear intake was associated with a decreased risk of asthma and a decrease in bronchial hypersensitivity.
+Interestingly, apples are shown to act like natural remedies for asthma.
+In fact, they are associated with general pulmonary health.
+In a 2003 study published in the American Journal of Clinical Nutrition involving 1,600 adults in Australia, apple and pear intake was associated with a decreased risk of asthma and a decrease in bronchial hypersensitivity.
+(14)